 MR Stephen McCall BSc, MSc (Oxon)

-Stephen is in the second year of his DPhil, which will examine severe complications in pregnancy through international collaborations.
+Stephen is in the third year of his DPhil, which will examine severe complications in pregnancy through international collaborations.

 Stephen gained a BSc in Geography with First Class honours from the University of Aberdeen in 2013.
 During this degree programme he became an intern at the Epidemiology Group, Institute of Applied Health Sciences, University of Aberdeen.
 In this role, he completed his undergraduate dissertation "Evaluating the social determinants of teenage pregnancy and preterm birth using an obstetric database from 1950-2010" under the supervision of Dr Sohinee Bhattacharya, Dr Lorna Philip and Professor Gary Macfarlane.